robotboy655/robotboy655.github.io/lightsabers.md

 Note that I will not provide help if you do not know what you are doing ( i.e. You do not know how to program )

+I will also not provide any help with extracted version of this mod ( or any other mod ), nor I will help you with editing the mod.

+You may not upload edited or not version of this mod anywhere.
+You may upload self contained addons that use the APIs below.

 ## Tool Modding

 How to add new stuff to the Sandbox tool.
 All of the code in this section **must** be called shared - both on client and server.